-How have “chronic” conditions changed the face of healthcare?
+How have “chronic” or long-term health conditions changed the face of healthcare?

 Individuals with chronic (long-term) conditions tend to utilize more healthcare services when compared to individuals without major health concerns.
-This trend makes sense, since individuals who have been diagnosed with major medical conditions look to connect more frequently with their physicians.
+This trend makes sense, since individuals who have been diagnosed with major medical conditions, such as brain injuries, look to connect more frequently with their physicians.
 However, the impact on healthcare use and costs are staggering.

 According to Athena Mandros of Open Minds, “(E)leven groups of chronic conditions…accounted for approximately 45% of total health care spending in 2013.”
 These health concerns included various physical health problems, such as cardiac diagnoses, cancer, COPD, and diabetes, as well as behavioral health diagnoses.
 Approximately 5% of system users were responsible for using 49% of total healthcare dollars (Mandros, 2016).
 In other words, a very small group of Americans were responsible for generating almost half of the total dollars spent on healthcare in 2013!